 When it comes to travel, there are pretty much two camps of people: those who love to research and plan every detail and those who want a holiday without any of the hassle of actually planning it.
 I’m firmly planted in the first camp.
 I love devouring every blog, book and resource I can get my hands on when researching a trip.
 But, if the number of emails and comments we get is any indication, the cheese stands alone in that love of trip planning.
 Even Tim hates trip planning and just wants to show up with all the details taken care of for him.
-So when Monograms, a hybrid of a travel agent meets tour operator, asked me to be part of their campaign and participate in a hassle free Rome and Venice package trip, I was intrigued enough to give it a try.
+So when Independence by Globus, a hybrid of a travel agent meets tour operator, asked me to be part of their campaign and participate in a hassle free Rome and Venice package trip, I was intrigued enough to give it a try.

 The first time I planned a trip to Italy, Facebook only existed for Ivy League college students, the iPhone hadn’t even been invented yet and planning a trip meant a lot of hours tearing through every guide book in the travel section of Barnes & Noble.
 And in a time when the internet was just barely a teenager, there was no such thing as booking skip the line tickets online.